Edwin Castagna

 Edwin Castagna (May 1, 1909 – November 26, 1983) was a prominent librarian and leader in the profession.
 Castagna was born in Petaluma, California, to Frank and Eugenia Burgle Castagna.
 He graduated from the library school at the University of California, Berkeley in 1936 and started his career as an assistant librarian in the Alameda County Public Library in Oakland, California.
 He left that position within a year to become the library director for the Ukiah, California Public Library.
-In 1940 he became Director of the Washoe County Public Library in Reno, Nevada, where he became the first president of the Nevada Library Association.
-Castagna took a leave of absence to join the U.S. Army to serve in World War II.
-After the war, Castagna returned to Washoe County to continue his work as their library director.
-In 1949 Castagna became the director the Glendale, California Public Library but was only in Glendale for a year when he was offered the director's position at the Long Beach Public Library.
-While in Long Beach, Castagna served as president of the California Library Association in 1954.